Prof. Dr. Toshio Ohnishi

 Dean of the Faculty of Economics

-Economics differs in a significant way from the natural sciences.
-While natural sciences deal with tangible materials, economics concerns not only materials but also the social behavior of human beings.
-The analysis of human social behavior—particularly the identification of problems and formulation of theories—strongly reflects the values and sense of purpose of people.
-These values and purposes vary greatly among individuals and evolve across generations.
-Studying differences in human values and sense of purpose falls within the realm of moral philosophy and logic.
-However, retracing the roots of economics reveals its origins as a branch of moral philosophy.
+Economics differs in a fundamental way from the natural sciences.
+While the natural sciences deal with tangible materials, economics concerns not only material phenomena but also the social behavior of human beings.
+The analysis of human social behavior—particularly the identification of problems and the formulation of theories—inevitably reflects people’s values and sense of purpose.
+These values and purposes vary widely among individuals and evolve across generations.
+The study of such differences belongs to the domains of moral philosophy and logic.
+Indeed, tracing the roots of economics reveals that the discipline originally emerged as a branch of moral philosophy.

-Since its inception, economics has aspired to be a science akin to the natural sciences.
-Yet, it has been built upon a foundation of moral philosophy, emphasizing individual values and sense of purpose.
-Thus, economics is an academic field with two dimensions—a scientific aspect and a moral (or moral science) aspect.
-We encourage undergraduate students to keep these dual aspects in mind.
+Since its inception, economics has aspired to become a science comparable to the natural sciences.
+Yet it has always rested on a foundation of moral philosophy, emphasizing individual values and purposes.
+Economics therefore possesses two inseparable dimensions: a scientific dimension and a moral (or moral-scientific) dimension.
+We encourage undergraduate students to remain mindful of these dual aspects as they pursue their studies.

-During the first two undergraduate years, it is crucial to enroll in courses that provide economic and management literacy to learn mathematical and quantitative economic analysis techniques.
-This will develop logical thinking skills.
-However, such technical proficiency alone is insufficient for studying economics.
-Students must also cultivate the ability to understand current economic and social systems from a broader perspective, interpret them meaningfully, and express their ideas in their own words.
-This broader ability requires engaging with humanities subjects to explore ideas and philosophies and with fields that employ narrative approaches to learning.
+During the first two years of undergraduate study, it is essential to take courses that build economic and management literacy and provide training in mathematical and quantitative analytical techniques.
+These courses foster logical thinking skills.
+However, technical proficiency alone is not sufficient for studying economics.
+Students must also develop the ability to understand contemporary economic and social systems from a broader perspective, interpret them meaningfully, and articulate their ideas in their own words.
+Cultivating this broader capacity requires engagement with the humanities, where students encounter diverse ideas and philosophies, as well as with fields that employ narrative approaches to learning.

-The same applies to graduate students.
-When writing academic papers, graduate students need to clearly organize complex ideas that may still be in early stages of development and express them effectively.
-Without this capability, research ideas and outcomes will remain unrefined, hindering the production of high-quality papers.
+The same holds true for graduate students.
+When writing academic papers, they must organize complex ideas—often still in the early stages of development—and express them clearly.
+Without this ability, research concepts and findings remain unrefined, making it difficult to produce high-quality scholarly work.

-This program aims to cultivate professionals systematically equipped with specialized knowledge of international and local economies to address the demands of this globalized era.
-Undergraduate students selected for this program receive advanced expertise alongside strong English communication, presentation, and discussion skills rooted in their academic focus.
+This program aims to develop professionals equipped with systematic and specialized knowledge of both international and local economies—skills essential in today’s globalized world.
+Students selected for the program acquire advanced expertise along with strong English communication, presentation, and discussion skills grounded in their academic training.

 In 2024, we celebrate the 100th anniversary of the Faculty of Economics.
-We are committed to working collaboratively with undergraduate and graduate students to develop new approaches to education and research, with integrated faculty and graduate schools, to effectively address the needs of this globalized era.
+Looking ahead, we remain committed to working closely with both undergraduate and graduate students to develop new approaches to education and research.
+Through integrated efforts across the faculty and graduate schools, we will continue striving to meet the demands of an increasingly globalized era.